iobroker-community-adapters/ioBroker.drops-weather/README.md

 - (mcm1957) adapter requires node.js 20.x, js-controller 6 and admin 7 now.
 - (arteck) axios has been replaced by puppeteer
 - (mcm1957) dependencies have been updated

-### 0.3.0 (2024-02-05)

-- (inbux) breaking changes in drops.live homepage (2024-02-05)

-- (inbux) parsing of drops.live homepage updated
-- (inbux) GPS position is not longer supported on the website, added city code in configuration
-- (inbux) removed temperture because this data is not longer available
-- (inbux) updated readme

 ## License